 When the manner or place of distribution of written or electronic materials constitutes a violation of this policy or a disruption of normal University activities, a University official will request the distributors to discontinue distributions or alter procedures so as to comply with this policy.
 If the distributors refuse to comply with this policy, the University official shall advise them that they may face disciplinary or other appropriate action.

-As used in this document, solicitation means the sale, lease, rental or offer for sale, lease or rental of any property, product, merchandise, publication or service, whether for immediate or future delivery; an oral statement, electronic communication or the distribution of printed material, merchandise, publication or service; the oral, written, or electronic appeal or request to support or join an organization other than a registered student, faculty or staff organization; the receipt of or request for any gift or contribution.
+As used in this document, solicitation means the attempted sale, lease, rental or offer for sale, lease or rental of any property, product, merchandise, publication, membership, or service, whether for immediate or future delivery; an oral statement, electronic communication or the distribution of printed material, merchandise, publication or service; the receipt of or request for any gift or contribution; or the distribution of information in support of these activities.

 Only registered student organizations, University organizations, and University departments may solicit on campus.
 All sales persons or agents for any product or proposition or cause whatsoever are prohibited from soliciting members of the faculty, staff or the student body in any building or on any part of the campus of Missouri State University-West Plains, or by any electronic means, except as provided herein.
 Door-to-door solicitation in University residence halls, academic or administrative buildings is strictly prohibited.